 3 Wherefore, holy brethren, partakers of the heavenly calling, consider the Apostle and High Priest of our profession, Christ Jesus; 2 Who was faithful to him that appointed him, as also Moses was faithful in all his house.
 3 For this man was counted worthy of more glory than Moses, inasmuch as he who hath builded the house hath more honour than the house.
 4 For every house is builded by some man; but he that built all things is God.
 5 And Moses verily was faithful in all his house, as a servant, for a testimony of those things which were to be spoken after; 6 But Christ as a son over his own house; whose house are we, if we hold fast the confidence and the rejoicing of the hope firm unto the end.

-Jews have performed an awe-inspiring job to distill the essence of the Almighty, by lending their heart and their ear to Him through many a trial and tribulation over the millennia.
-Of course along the way there were mishaps and slips, many of which are still to be corrected.
-(That’s not to judge Judaism, for it has done amazingly despite ongoing persecution and subjugation.
-And look at all the faults of so-called “Christianity” let alone of Christendom, which squarely persecuted God’s people).
-One can surmise that during the Babylonian exile (and other exiles), with no tabernacle of their own and exposed to the customs of the locals for 70 years, crept in the takkanot—major legislative enactment within halakha (Jewish law), the normative system of Judaism’s laws—that has added to or taken away from Torah.
-Over time, I believe these Takkanot have only served to alienate the modern, and now secular, Jew from true Torah keeping.
+The Jew has distilled the essence of the Almighty, by lending their heart and their ear to Him through millennia of trial and tribulation.
+They have, of course, along the way, seen mishaps and slips, many of which are still awaiting correction.
+One might surmise that during the Babylonian exile, with no temple and exposed to foreign custom for 70 years, therein crept some of the takkanot, major legislative enactment within halakha (Jewish law) — the normative system of Judaism’s laws—that added or took from Torah.
+Over time, these Takkanot may have only served to alienate the modern, and now secular, Jew from true Torah keeping.
 This is precisely what Yeshua warned the Pharisee of His day:

 15 Then came to Jesus scribes and Pharisees, which were of Jerusalem, saying, 2 Why do thy disciples transgress the tradition of the elders? for they wash not their hands when they eat bread.
 3 But he answered and said unto them, Why do ye also transgress the commandment of God by your tradition?
 4 For God commanded, saying, Honour thy father and mother: and, He that curseth father or mother, let him die the death.
 5 But ye say, Whosoever shall say to his father or his mother, It is a gift, by whatsoever thou mightest be profited by me; 6 And honour not his father or his mother, he shall be free.
 Thus have ye made the commandment of God of none effect by your tradition.
 7 Ye hypocrites, well did Esaias prophesy of you, saying, 8 This people draweth nigh unto me with their mouth, and honoureth me with their lips; but their heart is far from me.
 9 But in vain they do worship me, teaching for doctrines the commandments of men.
 10 And he called the multitude, and said unto them, Hear, and understand: 11 Not that which goeth into the mouth defileth a man; but that which cometh out of the mouth, this defileth a man.
 12 Then came his disciples, and said unto him, Knowest thou that the Pharisees were offended, after they heard this saying?
 13 But he answered and said, Every plant, which my heavenly Father hath not planted, shall be rooted up.
 14 Let them alone: they be blind leaders of the blind.
 And if the blind lead the blind, both shall fall into the ditch.